 You can only select the server name when you open the dialog box from the Tasks view.
 When you open the dialog box from the Servers view, it opens in context of the selected server. - 3.
 Enter a name for the task.
 The name should be descriptive to indicate the purpose of the task.
 The name cannot exceed 32 characters, contain non-Latin characters, or contain any of the following characters: | \ / : ?" <> - 4.
 Optionally, enter a description for the task. - 5.
 Choose one of the following replication profiles: - Unidirectional Choose to replicate between endpoints for the purpose of Unidirectional. - Bidirectional Choose to synchronize records between two endpoints.
-For more information, see the instructions on setting up Bidirectional replication (page 64). - Log Stream Staging Log Stream Staging enables a dedicated Replicate task to save data changes from the transaction log of a single source database and apply them to multiple targets, without the overhead of reading the logs for each target separately.
+For more information, see the instructions on setting up Bidirectional replication (page 66). - Log Stream Staging Log Stream Staging enables a dedicated Replicate task to save data changes from the transaction log of a single source database and apply them to multiple targets, without the overhead of reading the logs for each target separately.
 For information about Log Stream Staging, refer to the Qlik Replicate online help. - 6.
 Select task options: - Full Load: Click to enable or disable Full Load options for this task.

 When full load is enabled, Enterprise Manager loads the initial source data to the target endpoint.
 By default, a full load is carried out for this task.
-If you want to change this setting after you begin working with this task, you make the change in the Task Settings, Full Load (page 168) tab.
+If you want to change this setting after you begin working with this task, you make the change in the Task Settings, Full Load (page 171) tab.

 Apply Changes: Click to enable or disable Apply Changes (Change Processing).
-When this option is enabled, Enterprise Manager processes the changes.
+When this option is enabled, Enterprise Manager keeps the target tables continually up-to-date with any changes made to the source tables.
 By default, change processing is carried out for this task.
 You can view the change processing in the Monitor view.
-For more information, see Monitoring Change Processing replication (page 211).
-If you want to change this setting after you begin working with this task, you make the change in the Task Settings, Change Processing (page 171) tab.
+For more information, see Monitoring Change Processing replication (page 215).
+If you want to change this setting after you begin working with this task, you make the change in the Task Settings, Change Processing (page 174) tab.